bryanpaget/ZonePresentation/slides.md

 - CI/CD practices applied to data science pipelines
 - Models monitored in production, with drift detection and retraining

-> This is how government innovates, securely and sustainably.

 ---

 <!-- Data Access -->